About Us

 Peggy Papathakis, Board Chair

-Peggy combines an indefatigable drive to improve quality of life in poor, agricultural area with a strong desire to increase student sensitivity to international development issues.
+Peggy combines an indefatigable drive to improve quality of life in poor, agricultural areas with a strong desire to increase student sensitivity to international development issues.
 This makes her especially sensitive to the needs of West Africa's cocoa farmers.

 Monty Rice, Treasurer and CFO